-Prevention: Ten Pathways to Peaceful Co-existence with a Terrible Toddler
+Prevention: 10 Pathways to Peaceful Co-existence with a Toddler

 - Give your child your full attention.
 As much as possible, avoid using electronic devices when you are with your child.
 Respond attentively when they say or do something, so they don’t have to escalate their communications into tantrums and aggression in order to get your attention.

 - Snuggle your child frequently.
 Provide warm close cuddle time throughout the day.
 Show your love actively and often.

 - Maintain a schedule for playing, sleeping, and eating.
 A dependable schedule helps a child feel the world is safe and predictable.
 It also increases the likelihood their physical needs are being met.